 People ask me all the time to tell them exactly what I do to my hair to make it look “so perfect all the time.”
 I might disagree that it looks perfect ALL the time, but I’m happy to share my routine just the same. :)

 I color my hair with Ion Color Brilliance color every 6-8 weeks.
 I've used many brands over the years and I prefer this one to get a nice, vibrant red that doesn't fade.
 I use 2 parts Light Copper Blonde and 1 part Intense Red.
 (My natural color was a strawberry blonde so this just takes it all the way to red.)
-A few times a week I put in a dime sized puddle of Oil Blend For Softer Hair and leave it in overnight and once a week I use my Deep Conditioning Treatment to provide extra moisture.
+A few times a week I put in a dime sized puddle of Oil Blend and leave it in overnight and once a week I use my Deep Conditioning Treatment to provide extra moisture.
 I get little trims every 3-4 months to take care of any dead ends and re-shape it.
 If I don’t, my hair turns triangular pretty fast. :)

 Ok, now for my daily routine.